DrEmpiricism/Optimize-Offline/PreviousLog.md

 # Previous Version Log #

+## Build 3.1.3.2 (updated on 12-24-2019) ##

+- Changed the optimizations of the registry and Start Menu to process after all packages, features and additional content has been applied or integrated into the image.
+- Incorporated Data Deduplication using the new -Dedup switch.
+Using the -Dedup switch will apply the Data Deduplication and File Server packages (located in the Resources directory) into the image and enable the "Dedup-Core" Windows Feature.
+Full details about Data Deduplication can be found on [Microsoft's Online Document](https://docs.microsoft.com/en-us/windows-server/storage/data-deduplication/overview)
+- A custom image object is now used to return image data as opposed to variables which.

 ## Build 3.1.3.1 (updated on 12-23-2019) ##

 - Replaced the LayoutModification.xml with a simpler version that does not include a Taskbar layout and only includes links to the Control Panel and Windows Explorer.
 Moreover, Optimize-Offline no longer creates the custom UWP Explorer and UEFI Firmware Reboot icons as both can be easily added in a live environment.